-Profile classes were also compared on their academic functioning, assessed with three teacher-rating scales.
-Teachers completed the 9-item learning behaviors scale of the School Readiness Questionnaire (Bierman et al., 2008), rating each item on a 6-point scale (from strongly disagree to strongly agree).
-Items described focused engagement in learning activities (e.g., this child is enthusiastic about learning things, this child listens carefully to teacher's instructions and directions, $\alpha = .92$).
-Teachers also rated learning enablers, completing the academic motivation and engagement subscales of the Academic Competence Evaluation Scales (DiPerna & Elliott, 1999).
+1999).
 The 10 items comprising these subscales were rated on a 5-point scale (far below to far above grade level) and tapped motivation (e.g., is motivated to learn, persists when task is difficult) and learning engagement (e.g., speaks in class when called upon, participates in class discussions).
-Items were averaged ($\alpha = .94$).
-Finally, teachers completed the academic performance items from the SSIS (Gresham & Elliott, 2008), which included 7 items rating the child's academic performance in areas of reading, math, and overall academic performance on a 5-point scale (from lowest 10% to highest 10%).
-An average item score was used in analyses ($\alpha = .95$).
+Items were averaged ( $\alpha = .94$ ).
+Finally, teachers completed the academic performance items from the SSIS (Gresham & Elliott, 2008), which included seven items rating the child's academic performance in areas of reading, math, and overall academic performance on a 5-point scale (from lowest 10% to highest 10%).
+An average item score was used in subsequent analyses ( $\alpha = .95$ ).